tigerbeetle/tigerbeetle/docs/DEEP_DIVE.md

 scripts/install.sh
 ```

-You can also re-run `scripts/install_zig.sh master` to update your Zig to latest master.
-Zig has a rapid release cadence at present and we are tracking master to keep pace.
+You can also re-run `scripts/install_zig.sh latest` if you want to update your Zig to the latest build.
+Zig has a rapid release cadence at present and we are tracking the latest build to keep pace.

 ## Simulate non-pristine lab conditions